Artix Entertainment is an indie gaming company that trades excusively in browser-based Flash games. All of their games are free to play

 - HeroSmash: (2010) AE's third MMO, though the second once actually created by AE, like EpicDuel this appears to take place in an entirely different world to most of the other AE games though details are pretty limited right now.
 It is a superhero based game and is currently in the beta stages of testing.

-- "Oversoul" (2012) Now in Beta, it is mildly successful, it is a bit like Pokemon in the way that you can possess other characters, but is possible not to.
+- Oversoul (2012) Now in Beta, it is mildly successful, it is a bit like Pokemon in the way that you can possess other NPC characters, but is possible not to.
 The micro-currency is 'Soul Gems' which, on victory, allow you the chance to guarantee (think of a Master Ball from Pokémon) a character possession.
-There are currently over 115 characters to possess, and has recently released its second quest.
+There are currently over 115 characters to possess, and has recently released its latest quest.

 Tropes associated with Artix Entertainment:

 - Allegedly Free Game: Most of their games' online adverts always say Free To Play! until you want bonuses...
 (See Bribing Your Way to Victory)